 South of Giovale Library you can find fruit trees and beehives.
 The hives are maintained by students and provide honey and wax.
 Students can attend workshops about beekeeping, participate in a guided visit to the hives, or be employed as beekeepers.

 When it is cold outside, the garden program uses the campus greenhouse to grow microgreens and other plants.
-We also use the space to get our vegetables started for the spring garden.
+The space is also used to get vegetables started for the spring garden.

 "The Environmental Center inspires students to be passionate about the planet and encourages us to follow our passions by supporting our own ideas and projects.
 The community that the center has welcomed me into has been one of the best aspects of my student worker position."